 Follow Your Dreams

 Emma Hogg’s successful career serves as proof that those who put in the hard work will reap the rewards of it.
-Ever since her high school years, Emma has been going the extra mile to take on new opportunities, gain experience, network with successful people in the TV News industry, and find ways to up her game.
+Ever since her high school years, Emma has been going the extra mile to take on new opportunities, gain experience, network with successful people in the TV news industry, and find ways to up her game.
 Emma’s life and career reveal to us that whether your dreams become true or not, it’s up to you.

 Her high school didn’t offer a broadcast class.
 Probably Kansas wasn’t the ideal place to start a career in TV News.
 Yet, she still found ways to practice and live her passion and pursue her dreams.
-Obstacles, as Emma’s career show us, are not there to stop, but to rather show us how far we are willing to go to reach our goals.
+Obstacles, as Emma’s career shows us, are not there to stop, but rather show us how far we are willing to go to reach our goals.

-Be Open & Flexible
+Remain Open & Flexible

 Emma Hogg has been constantly moving.
-From Kansas she moved to Iowa, she had the opportunity to work in New York City, and is currently working in St. Louis.
+From Kansas she moved to Iowa, she had the opportunity to work in New York City and is currently working in St. Louis.
 At all times, the fact that Emma was open to explore new cities and cultures, empowered her to take on new challenges.

 Focus on Yourself

 As you have read from Emma’s excerpt, she wasn’t focusing on how to beat X TV reporter or Y TV anchor.
 Instead, she was focusing on herself.
 Emma Hogg set the own benchmark she was trying to improve upon.
-Such powerful decision enabled her to consistently improve her reporting skills in a healthy and sustainable way.
+Such a powerful decision enabled her to consistently improve her reporting skills in a healthy and sustainable way.

 Network, Network, Network

 Emma Hogg would’ve never achieved the success she did if it wasn’t for her capacity to learn and grow from others’ experiences.
-She was constantly seeking for help and guidance – which enabled her to propel her career further on.
+She was constantly seeking help and guidance – which enabled her to propel her career further on.

 Who are your Role Models?